 There can be downsides to journaling, which you may want to consider if you have poor mental health before taking up the activity.

-- Although journaling can help you manage your thoughts, working through things, problem solving, etc., for some, it may cause you to overthink, which can bring with it a new set of problems.
+- Although journaling can help you manage your thoughts, work through things, problem-solving, etc., for some, it may cause you to overthink, which can bring with it a new set of problems.